ubc-library-rc/IntroR/index.md

 nav_order: 1
 ---

-# Welcome to Intro to R and RStudio (Part 1 and Part 2)
+# Welcome to Intro to R and RStudio

 R is popular for many applications including data visualization and statistical analysis.
 This beginner orientation is suitable for people with little or no R experience.
 It will help you decide whether R is the right tool for your data analysis needs and introduce R terminology using the RStudio interface.
 See the UBC library Research Commons [event calendar](https://researchcommons.library.ubc.ca/events/) for related workshops or [workshop materials](https://ubc-library-rc.github.io/) on intermediate and advanced topics.